 We have partnered with Old St. Mary's Pregnancy Center in Over-the-Rhine to provide monetary and material donations through various collections.
 Additionally, our group sponsors two prayer days at Planned Parenthood Abortion Clinic during the 40 Days for Life campaign in the Spring and in the Fall.
 These prayer events are peaceful and prayerful.
 Respect Life encourages participation in legislative action by petitioning lawmakers on the local, state, and federal level to promote a culture of life.
 Members also participate in the annual March for Life in Washington DC and Cross the Bridge for Life in Cincinnati.
 Respect Life also helps connect post-abortive men and women with organizations such as Project Rachel and other appropriate counseling and healing programs in a loving and non-judgemental way.

 Want to sign up for the Archdiocese Pro-Life Newsletter?
 Click here and sign up at the bottom of the page.
-Additionally, if you'd like to receive updates on what St. Margaret of York's Respect Life ministry is up to you can subscribe to their newsletter by clicking here.

 Society of St. Vincent de Paul